 Ananda Music Bio

-Ananda Yogiji is an internationally loved musician, song composer and mantra enthusiast based in Southern Oregon.
+Ananda Yogiji is an internationally loved musician, song composer and mantra enthusiast.
 His musical offerings complement his yogic practices with a deep devotional spirit.
-His music channels a powerful blend of modern and ancient soundscapes that touches the heart and invokes a meditative and connected state.
+His music channels a powerful blend of modern and ancient soundscapes that touches the heart.
 Infused with mantras in Sanskrit and Gurbani, his music offers blissful energy currents woven into lyrical heart songs.
 He is a self taught singer, guitarist, harmonium player and bansuri flautist.

-Hs latest release is his first solo studio album called the "Flower of Life".
+His latest release is his album called the "Flower of Life".